Ryan McMahon Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.10 team ERA ranks 13th among all league pitching staffs.
+- The Dodgers' 4.08 team ERA ranks 13th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 190 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Dodgers pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.